 Conflicting demands and either/or tensions are the norm for many managers.
-They don’t get solved or resolved by tackling one demand at a time, or making a “final” decision.
+They don’t get resolved by tackling one demand at a time, or by making a “final” decision.

-Paradoxes — also described as dilemmas, conundrums, polarity, competing values or contradiction — seem to defy common sense and business acumen.
-They can be overwhelming, difficult to understand, and seemingly impossible to address.
+Paradoxes — also described as polarities, and sometimes mislabeled as problems — are dilemmas that seem to defy common sense and business acumen.
+They can be overwhelming, difficult to understand, complex, and seemingly impossible to address.

-And the research is clear: Organizations, leaders, teams and individuals that manage paradox are better performers than those who do not.
+As our white paper on managing paradox notes, the research is clear: Organizations, leaders, teams, and individuals that manage paradox are better performers than those who don’t.

 The yin-yang symbol stands as a reminder that paradoxes are interrelated and interdependent.
 Often the yin-yang symbol is viewed as showing unity-in-opposites, balance and equilibrium.
 But there are variations of the yin-yang symbol.
 The proportions of yin and yang may vary widely, interacting with each other and working together dynamically.
 The ancient philosophy reminds us that paradoxical forces are not only opposed, but also cooperate with each other.

 Duality Mapping incorporates the yin-yang balancing philosophy.
-It also highlights the existence of both extremist and moderate groups within each of the two opposite elements and explores harmonies and tensions as they co-exist.
+It also highlights the existence of both extremist and moderate groups within each of the 2 opposite elements and explores harmonies and tensions as they co-exist.

 Without the ability to hold competing interests in mind, organizations risk losing sight of the wisdom and opportunities that emerge when leadership pursues paradoxical thinking.